 If you or your child has suffered an injury during a sporting activity

-Contact The Law Offices of Joseph Lombardo today.
+Contact Lombardo Law Group, LLC today.
 Joseph Lombardo is an attorney that has been representing individuals and juveniles in personal injury matters in ever county and township across Southern New Jersey since 1993.
 He has represented clients in cases pertaining to individual injured in the exact same manner cited in this report, including neck, head, and lower body injuries.
 He will work to ensure that you are justly compensated for your medical bills and your suffering.
 Protect your rights and your future, contact Joesph Lombardo today for a free, initial consultation.
 He can be reached at (609)-561-8100.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers